 News & Events

-The American Special Exhibition—curated by President and CEO David Yager and Vice President Rick Longo—will showcase UArts’ 142-year legacy of arts leadership and spotlight the University’s mission of advancing human creativity.
-Twenty-two artworks by 11 teaching artists and alumni will be presented.
-The works on display will highlight the distinct culture of creativity education UArts instills in its students.
-Teaching artists and alumni include:
+The American Special Exhibition showcased UArts’ 142-year legacy of arts leadership and spotlighted the University’s mission of advancing human creativity.
+Twenty-one artworks by 10 teaching artists and alumni of the University were presented.
+The artworks spoke to the unique culture of creativity education that the University instills in its students.
+Teaching artists and alumni included: